 - green onions, chopped

-- In a sauce pot over medium heat, cook instant noodles according to package directions.
+- In a saucepan over medium heat, cook instant noodles 1 to 2 minutes shy of package directions.
 Drain well, reserving about 2 tablespoons of the liquid.
 Keep warm.

 - In a small bowl, combine the reserved liquid, Srichacha, soy sauce, and brown sugar.
 Stir until well combined and sugar is dissolved.
 Set aside.